xpertbot/craft-wheelform/README.md

     ],
 ];
 ```
-3. Inside your templates you will have access to a `fields` array.
-Example
+3. Inside your templates you will have access to a `fields` array and `notification_message` with the message sent on the Form Administration Panel.
+Example:

 ```html
 <html>